-The refuse may consist of household and commercial wastes, construction, demolition debris, and other similar materials, as allowed by regulations for Class I landfills.
+The refuse may consist of household wastes, non-hazardous industrial wastes and sludges, commercial wastes, construction and demolition (C&D) debris, and other similar materials, as allowed by regulations for Class I landfills.
 These readily compactable wastes lend themselves to the typical operations described in Sections 3.1.2 and 3.1.3.
+Any new, non-routine solid waste stream will be evaluated (i.e., waste profile) before it is received at the landfill to ensure it is allowed for disposal as a Class I waste and, if not prohibited, to ensure it is then properly managed at the landfill.